 The definition of persistently absent (PA) pupil as set by the DFE for 2015 - 2016 is a pupil with 10% or more absence (90% or less attendance).
 The table below, derived from the census guidance, gives an indication of the minimum number of sessions a pupil would miss by each half term to be classed as PA.
+(Education providers should analyse this information further by pupil groups).

 Half-term 10%

 Half-term 1 7 or more sessions

 Half-term 1-2 (autumn term) 14 or more sessions

 Half-term 1-3 20 or more sessions

 Half-term 1-4 (autumn term and 25 or more sessions

 spring term combined)

 Half-term 1-5 31 or more sessions

-Half-term 1-6 (full academic year) 38 or more sessions
+Half-term 1-6 (full academic 38 or more sessions

+year)

-A pupil profile template which will support schools to identify the issues impacting on PA pupils and detail actions to be taken is available on the Solihull MBC attendance toolkit https://extranet.solgrid.org.uk/schoolissues/BehaviourAttendance/GPGATPS/Attendance%20Pupil%20Profile%20revised%20(2).doc
+A pupil profile template which will support schools to identify the issues impacting on PA pupils and detail actions to be taken is available on the Solihull MBC attendance toolkit https://extranet.solgrid.org.uk/schoolissues/BehaviourAttendance/GPGATPS/Atten